bmoff/code-first-design/README.md

 ---

-## Example workflow

-1. Ask your AI editor to generate a draft component, explicitly referencing the rule: "Follow the code-first-design-create rule and create a draft component HeroCard with title and cta."
-2. Open `/proto` to preview it, adjust layout and props, and share with teammates for feedback.
-3. Run `npm run validate-components` and `npm run validate:demos`, and check accessibility and usability quickly before sharing wider.
-4. Test the component with a few users or customers, gather feedback, and log any issues or ideas for improvement.
-5. Refine the component based on what you learn, update usage notes or props if needed, and ensure validation still passes.
-6. Ask your AI editor to promote it: "Follow the code-first-design-promote rule and promote HeroCard to production."
-Then open a pull request for review.
-7. Merge after review, deploy, and monitor how it's used.
-Revisit `/proto` to make further improvements if needed.

----

 ## Compatibility

 Works with any AI coding assistant that supports rule files (like Cursor's `.mdc` files).

 The `.mdc` rule files in `.cursor/rules/` provide structured instructions for creating and promoting components.
 When using Cursor, explicitly reference these rules in your prompts (e.g., "Follow the code-first-design-create rule...") for best results.

-If your tool doesn't support rule files, you can still follow the same structure manually by reading the `.mdc` files as documentation and using the validation scripts.
-The framework is designed to work either way.

 ---